konkrer/VTX-Guru/README.md

 VTX Guru is a suite of tools for for FPV pilots, concerning having clear video when multiple pilots fly at once.
-VTX Guru can help pilots easily find a good channel group for multiple pilots; as well as analyze particular channel groups, or investigate all possible combinations of a set of channels.
+VTX Guru can help pilots easily find a good VTX channel group for multiple pilots; as well as analyze particular VTX channel groups, or investigate all possible combinations of a set of VTX channels.
 Scores are derived from a unique algorithm.

 VTX_Guru.py   -  Is the main application where all the individual tools can be accessed.

+Investigate.py - Used to score all possible combinations of a set of VTX channels.
+Groups having a passing score
+                 are saved to file.
+Currently, investigation sets can be comprised from bands A, B, E, F, R , and lowband.
+The exact subset of these bands to investigate is user definable.